 'Adnan being and time' is an expressionistic portrait of the great Etel Adnan (b.
 Beirut, 1925).
 Shot with the artist and poet over the last five years of her life, Adnan is working without ego, asking, what does it mean to be alive, to live through catastrophe, to experience time?
-Close to Adnan in her daily life, in her studio, in her works, and in the natural world essential to her aesthetic and philosophic understanding, the film's unfolding form extends and responds to Adnan's radical quality of attention.
+Close to Adnan in her daily life, in her studio, in her works, and in the natural world essential to her aesthetic and philosophic understanding, the film's form creates an experience of Adnan's radical quality of attention.

 70 min feature documentary, Fr/US 2025